Lesson in History

 The one who was born to be enlightened

 Gautama Buddha had to abandon his status as a prince for the enlightenment before becoming Buddha.
-He left the palace and searched everywhere, but he could not find a teacher who knew the way to the enlightenment.
+He left the palace and searched everywhere, but he could not find a teacher who knew the way to the supreme enlightenment.
 After all, Gautama had to find the way in himself.
 The decision Gautama made was a life of asceticism, and this imprisonment continued for six years.

-What we have to know on this matter is whether or not there is the way to the enlightenment in asceticism.
+What we have to know on this matter is whether or not there is the way to the enlightenment in ascetic life.
 In case of Gautama, he could solve the problem he hadn’t known through the asceticism.
 In the end, he reached the emancipation through the lonely war against himself, which means that he opened his eyes to the world of the enlightenment he had longed for so desperately.

 He didn’t notice that he completed the enlightenment until he was in meditation under a bo tree after he had dragged down his thin and tired body from a mountain after the six-year asceticism, and he wasn’t obviously aware of where the way to the enlightenment is.The fact that he opened his eyes to things of the world during his meditation was the evidence that he had the emancipation in his consciousness at that time.
-In other words, what occured from the asceticism caused the karma which stuck to his consciousness to detach.
+In other words, what occured from the ascetic life caused the karma which stuck to his consciousness to detach.
 This phenomenon happened because he could burn the karma which firmly grabbed hold of him with the fire he gained through the fight against himself.

 The obvious thing is that he didn’t attain the enlightenment under the bo tree and just the result appeared, sitting under the tree.
-Gautama’s enlightenment was completed when the origin of his karma burnt during the asceticism was separated from his consciousness during the meditation under the bo tree.
+Gautama’s enlightenment was completed when the origin of his karma burnt during the ascetic life was separated from his consciousness during the meditation under the bo tree.
 From then on, his consciousness could stay away from anguish, delusions and hatred and so he came to have the eye of wisdom which can see what exists as it is.

 The reason why the incident happened to Gautama was that he was the one who was born to be enlightened.
 It occured not by instant happenings but by what had happened to him for his aeons of life.
-Among numerous people, only he could attain the enlightenment.
+Among numerous people, only he could attain the supreme enlightenment.

 He was very delighted to realize that he had been enlightened.
 His mind was calm like a placid lake.
 When he saw what exists, it helped him understand other things through enlightenment.
 Finally, he became aware that things of the world come into being, exist, and change through causality(因緣) in the world.
 Since then, new things started to happen.
 The past relationships with his acquaintances started to be cut off and nobody was willing to come to him.